 If you suffer from a respiratory disease it is possible that air pollution may be a contributory factor.
 Your doctor will be able to advise you on that and also advise whether poor air quality is continuing to have an adverse effect.

-During the grass pollen season (typically late May to early August) each year the environmental control team monitors grass pollen levels at its monitoring location on the roof of Wilbert Court flats in Beverley.
-The results are submitted to the Met Office.
-These results are analysed and then combined with results from monitoring stations across the country to derive national forecasts.
+Yes, we monitor grass pollen levels during the grass pollen season (typically late May to early August) each year, from a monitoring location in Beverley.
+The results are sent to the Met Office, where they are analysed and combined with monitoring results from across the country to produce national forecasts.

-If you require any further information about the grass pollen monitoring, please contact the environmental control team:
+For further information about pollen monitoring, including historical records, please contact the environmental control team:

 Tel: (01482) 396301

-The council issues permits to certain types of business that might have an impact on air quality.
-The permits contain certain conditions that the businesses have to comply with, including emission limits.
-We routinely inspect industrial processes and other business premises to make sure they are complying with these conditions.
+We issue environmental permits to certain types of businesses that might have an impact on air quality.
+The permits contain conditions that the operator has to comply with, including emission limits.
+We routinely inspect these businesses to make sure they are complying with the permit conditions.

 You can find out more information on the Environmental Permitting page.